Wangola/AiML-Artificial-Intelligence-with-Machine-Learning-in-Java-Learner/README.md

 Decision Tree Algorithms: Described some of the most popular decision trees in machine learning - (Classification and Regression Tree (CART), Iterative Dichotomiser 3 (ID3), C4.5 (successor of ID3), Chi-squared Automatic Interaction Detection (CHAID), Decision Stump, Conditional Decision Trees).
 Went into some depth about ID3 algorithm with an example.

-Information Entropy: Defined Information Entropy which refers to uncertainty of data and was denoted into two types high and low entropy (high level of uncertainty which means something is learned, and low level entropy occurs when given data is known so no learning occurs).
-Defined Variance as a measure of how far data is spread out; when there is a high value then not much is known about the data, but if its a narrow variance we can be confident about data values.
-Information entropy is calculated and measured by the negative summation using logbase of p(x) (formula in notes) to calculate the probability which is understood to be Bits of information to choose the attribute that will give the most information, the higher the uncertainty the better.
+Information Entropy: Defined Information Entropy which refers to uncertainty of data and was denoted into two types high and low entropy (high level of uncertainty which means something is learned, and low-level entropy occurs when given data is known so no learning occurs).
+Defined Variance as a measure of how far data is spread out; when there is a high value then not much is known about the data, but if it is a narrow variance we can be confident about data values.
+Information entropy is calculated and measured by the negative summation using log base of p(x) (formula in notes) to calculate the probability which is understood to be Bits of information to choose the attribute that will give the most information, the higher the uncertainty the better.

 ID3 Worked Example: Multiple examples of calculating entropy most notable (Outlook, Temperature, Humidity, and Wind) (work in notes), calculated gain- information Gain measures how much entropy is reduced when partitioning an attribute, the higher the number the better (Gain formula in notes).
 Covered how ID3 trees look like and how to work through them.
 Create an ID3 Tree: Revisited Tree formats and provided an example of a non-binary Tree and asked to do a Final task but was not sure how to approach.